Architecture Teams

 Level 1.
 Project-Oriented Approach of EA – Ad Hoc / Unstructured Change

-There are various business departments and IT teams of which architects are part, there is no centralized architecture review board, and architects participate in projects and work for project managers/program managers.
+Architects are part of various business departments and IT teams.
+There is no centralized architecture review board, and architects participate in projects and work for project managers/program managers.

 The word architecture often gets confused with infrastructure and IT.
-A lot of discussions are taking place about what is architecture and why do architecture.
-There are no standards to work with, methods and approaches are used at will.
+Many discussions are taking place about what architecture is and why it is.
+There are no standards to work with; methods and approaches are used at will.
 The added value of working with architecture is often not (widely) recognized.

 Architecture is something people find annoying: architects are only coming up with smart remarks or suggestions too late, too little, and afterward.
-There are no Landscapes, Roadmaps, and Blueprints used in meetings and projects.
+No Landscapes, Roadmaps, and Blueprints are used in meetings and projects.
 The architects work mainly for themselves.

 Level 2.
 Process-Oriented Approach of EA – Managed Change

-There is one corporate architecture team positioned within or near the IT department.
+One corporate architecture team is positioned within or near the IT department.
 Architecture is done at an operational and tactical level.
-Architects do not yet focus on creating standard architecture products, but on executing activities, like analyzing, consulting, and advising.
-Their work consists of creating unstructured PowerPoint presentations, Excel sheet repositories, and unstructured work documents containing architectural design fragments.
+Architects do not yet focus on creating standard architecture products but on executing activities like analyzing, consulting, and advising.
+They create unstructured PowerPoint presentations, Excel sheet repositories, and unstructured work documents containing architectural design fragments.

 The architects sometimes leave their ivory towers.
-The added value of working with architecture is recognized, but not tangible.
-Enterprise Architecture is IT Architecture, to help implement IT Strategy.
-There are some Landscapes, Roadmaps, and Blueprint in meetings and projects.
+The added value of working with architecture is recognized but not tangible.
+Enterprise Architecture is IT architecture that helps implement IT strategy.
+There are some Landscapes, Roadmaps, and Blueprints in meetings and projects.

 Level 3.
 Product Oriented Approach of EA – Controlled Change